Fliplet/fliplet-cli/docs/Data-integration-service.md

 ## Before you start

-To synchronize your data with Fliplet servers you will need an authorisation token generated via Fliplet Studio from an organisation admin account.
+To synchronize your data with Fliplet servers you will need an authorization token generated via Fliplet Studio from an organization admin account.

 To generate a token, please follow the docs [here](REST-API/authenticate.md).